So you’re ready to get deep into more complicated and durable materials? Stepping past the basic PLA+ and unlocking more reliable arms?

 PETG – Polyethylene terephthalate

 Further disclaimer – Were not making anything off of this referral code.
 We’re passing our share to you in additional savings.
-Blessings of the Yeet-Angel be upon you.
+Happy Printing.

 Likely the next easiest material to print with, Nylons are significantly more durable than PETGs but at the cost of higher shrinkage and more wear on the printer.
 The temps required to print this are at the top of the Ender 3s range and the printer will wear out quickly if run constantly in this manner.

 Verdict: Solid material for the advanced printer.
 All the designs that have been printed in this have fared relatively well and saw significantly longer service lives than the preceding materials.
-Still, its more difficult to use and that learning curve prevents many for stepping into it.
+Still, its more difficult to use, and that learning curve prevents many from stepping into it.

 Brand Recommendations: None at this time.
-I haven’t event started screwing with this.
+I haven’t even started screwing with this.

 ABS – Acrylonitrile butadiene styrene